bootch-ds/Idle-Champs/ReadMe.txt

 ******************************************************
 	`		: Pauses the Script
 	F1		: (Help) -- Shows ToolTip with HotKey Info
 	F2		: starts the script to farm MadWizard to L30
-	F3		: enables High Roller functionality -- (by default) iterates through Levels 50-90 (10 at time) then resets back to L30 F8		: shows stats for the current script run
+	F8		: shows stats for the current script run
 	F9		: Reloads the script
 	Up		: used to increase the Target Level by 10 till next Script Reset/Reload